nickdoucette24/7shifts-THA/README.md

 ## Assumptions & limitations

-- Single restaurant/location; no authentication
+- Single restaurant/location, no authentication
 - No editing/deleting staff/shifts (not required by brief)
 - No overnight shifts (start must be strictly before end)
-- Basic phone sanity (≥10 digits); format is not enforced
+- Basic phone sanity (10-15 digits)
 - No time zones (day/time treated as local)
-- In-memory-like simplicity for queries (O(n) scans) — OK for demo

 ## If I had more time / Production notes

 ### Backend

-- Framework: Laravel (routing, validation, Eloquent, migrations, auth scaffolding)
+- Framework: Laravel (for improved routing, validation, migrations, auth)
+- Editing/Deleting of shifts and staff
+- Overnight shift compatibility
-- DB: SQLite for local/dev, PostgreSQL in production; proper migrations & seeders
+- DB: SQLite / PostgreSQL in production; proper migrations & seeders
-- Domain rules: richer overlap logic, overnight support with end-date, role hierarchies
-- Validation: dedicated FormRequests; stricter phone normalization (E.164) and locale support
+- Validation: dedicated FormRequests; stricter phone normalization, and
-- Error handling: centralized exception handler; structured error codes
+- Error handling: centralized exception handler with structured error codes
-- Observability: request logging, metrics, structured logs

 ### Frontend

-- State/data: TanStack Query for caching/retries & mutation states
-- Forms: field-level error display using server fields map; better accessibility
+- Forms: better accessibility, more information options
 - UX: filters (by day/role), pagination for larger datasets
 - Tests: broader unit + E2E coverage

-### DevOps

-- Env configuration (dotenv) and VITE_API_BASE for non-proxied deployments
-- Docker compose for PHP + Node dev parity
-- CI (lint, type check, test) + simple CD
-- Nginx/Apache reverse proxy /api to the PHP app in production

 ## Timeboxing & commits

-I kept commits small and descriptive (e.g., feat(api): add validators and JSON datastore, feat(ui): shift create + assign).
-This mirrors a typical PR flow and makes it easy to review the evolution of the solution.
+I kept commits very descriptive for this assignment in order to allow for easy code review.

 ## Access

 Per instructions, the assignment brief itself is not included in the repo.
 The repo is invite-only; collaborators have been added.
-If you need access or have questions, feel free to reach out.
+If you need access or have questions, feel free to reach out!